 Every time I read a management or self-help book, I find myself saying, “That’s fine, but that wasn’t really the hard thing about the situation.”
 The hard thing isn’t setting a big, hairy, audacious goal.
 The hard thing is laying people off when you miss the big goal. —- Ben Horowitz

-Startups are hard and by ensuring that one is clear on some of the following aspects, the chances of failure can be brought down dramatically.
+Startups are hard and ensuring that one is clear on some of the following aspects is important so the chances of failure can be brought down dramatically.

 Founders Vs Investors

 - Understand the difference between them.
 No part-time co-founding.

 - Founders are a part of the journey, investors have a stake in the journey.